JEFFERSON CITY, Missouri — Missouri's unemployment has dropped slightly to its lowest rate since June 2008.

-The state Department of Economic Development said Tuesday the seasonally adjusted unemployment rate dropped to 6.3 percent in August from 6.5 percent in July.
-The August rate was also down from 6.6 percent in the same month last year.
+The state Department of Economic Development released data Tuesday showing the seasonally adjusted unemployment rate dropped from 6.3 percent in September to 5.9 percent in October.

 Seasonally adjusted nonfarm employment grew by 2,400 jobs in October and the financial sector employed 1,500 additional people.

 Missouri has added more than 48,000 nonfarm jobs in the past year.